The Fund awarded Salford Museum & Art Gallery a grant of £7,000 for the acquisition of the above painting.

-This is a large painting, measuring 183 x 137cm.
-Julian Spalding regards it as one of the finest and most exuberant of McCartin paintings of the ’90s: ‘…her images are always sparked by people and events she has seen, such as these two girls chatting on the London Tube.
+This is a large painting, mixed media on canvas, measuring 183 x 137cm.
+Julian Spalding regards it as one of the finest and most exuberant of McCartin paintings of the 1990s: ‘…her images are always sparked by people and events she has seen, such as these two girls chatting on the London Tube.
 She is, in my opinion, one of the most brilliant observers, in paint, of contemporary urban life.
 You have to see her paintings in the flesh to appreciate their brilliance and exuberance.
 I’ve rarely seen anyone use so much of what paint can do, scratch, drip, rub, scrape, dash, touch, brush, glaze, wipe, spread, mark and line.
 She works the surface like a superbly inventive, passionate lover, but that’s just on the skin.
 Beneath it, glowing through everything, is the colour.

 ‘Loving the world, she conjures up a whole spectrum.
 Rainbows reach down into the darkest corners of human life.
 Feeling the need for a flash of emerald, gold or amethyst, she strokes it in.
 And her pictures glow with a radiance that comes from within, scintillating blues, baking reds and troubled greys.
 But those are just the hues, the sunset, club-lit, night time air that breathes through her subjects.
 What are they?
 Tough people surviving at the rag end of comfort?
 Yes, but herself, really, and everyone, wanting to be hugged.
 Her art is a profound excavation into the wounds of loneliness and fear and a glorious celebration of the sealing heal of love.’